bearframework/bearframework/README.md

 Download the [latest release](https://github.com/bearframework/bearframework/releases) from our GitHub page.

 ## Documentation
-Documentation is available at [http://bearframework.com/documentation/](http://bearframework.com/documentation/).
+Documentation is available at [http://bearframework.com/docs/](http://bearframework.com/docs/).

 ## How to run the tests
 After installing the dependencies with Composer, you will have a local version of PHPUnit.
 You can run the tests like this: `vendor/bin/phpunit tests/`.

 ## License
-Bear Framework is open-sourced software.
+Bear Framework is open-source software.
 It's free to use under the MIT license.
 See the [license file](https://github.com/bearframework/bearframework/blob/master/LICENSE) for more information.

 ## Let's talk
 Follow and contact Bear Framework team at [bearframework.com](http://bearframework.com), [Twitter (@bearframework)](https://twitter.com/bearframework) and [Facebook](https://www.facebook.com/bearframework/).